 18. Hotjar

 Hotjar’s homepage directly communicates its purpose: understanding user behavior.
-Simple yet informative visuals and messaging, like heatmaps and session recordings, make complex analytics accessible and easy to understand.
+As a web page, it effectively uses simple yet informative visuals and messaging, like heatmaps and session recordings, to make complex analytics accessible and easy to understand.

 Key Takeaway: Communicate your product’s value clearly with straightforward messaging.
 Use simple explanations and visuals to make complex features easy to digest.